MarkoSterk/PyJolt/README.md

 ALEMBIC_DATABASE_URI_SYNC: str = "sqlite:///./test.db" #a connection string with a sync driver
 ```

-In both cases the extensions can be passed a variable prefix string when instantiated:
+The SqlDatabase extension accepts a variable_prefix: str argument which is passed to its Migrate instance.
+The Migrate instance can be passed a
+command_prefix: str which can be used to differentiate different migration instances if uses multiple (for multiple databases).
 ```
 #extensions.py
 .
 .
 .
 db: SqlDatabase = SqlDatabase(variable_prefix="MY_DB_")
-migrate: Migrate = Migrate(variable_prefix="MY_DB_")
+migrate: Migrate = Migrate(db: SqlDatabase, command_prefix: str = "")
 ```

 In this case the configuration variables should be: